MicrosoftDocs/customer-insights/ci-docs/consent-management/predictions-consent-data.md

 1. *Subscription consent* entity
     - Primary key or ID: A primary key for each unique consent value.
 It needs unique values in each row.
 For example: email or customer ID.
     - Customer ID: A customer identifier that links the consent entity to the customer entity and their transaction data.
-This identifier (ID, name, email, etc.) should be the same across all required entities.
+This identifier should be the same across all required entities.
     - Consent start date: The date that consent was updated.
 This field can also include time.
     - Consent status: A consent value that indicates which customers consented.

 2.	*Customer transaction* entity
     - Transaction ID: A primary key for each transaction.
     - Customer ID: A customer identifier that links the consent entity to the customer entity and their transaction data.
-This identifier (ID, name, email, etc.) should be the same across all required entities.
+This identifier should be the same across all required entities.
     - Transaction date: Date of each transaction.
     - Value of transaction: Transaction amount of each transaction.
     - Label assigned to returns (optional): Boolean value that indicates if the transaction is a return.
     - Unique product ID (optional): ID that represents the product or service of the transaction.

 3.	*Customer* entity with a primary key representing each unique customer.
-This identifier (ID, name, email, etc.) should be the same across all required entities.
+This identifier should be the same across all required entities.

 ## Set up instructions